Chase Claypool Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- Claypool's 48.7 receiving yards per game in his three matchups against the Ravens are 5.8 fewer than his over/under for Sunday's game.
+- In his three matchups against the Ravens, Claypool's 48.7 receiving yards average is 9.8 less than his over/under for Sunday's game (58.5).

-- Claypool has caught a touchdown pass versus the Ravens once, but did not have multiple TDs in that game.
+- Claypool has caught a touchdown pass against the Ravens once, but did not have multiple TDs in that game.

-- This week Claypool will face the NFL's worst pass defense (296.4 yards allowed per game).
+- The Ravens are conceding 296.4 passing yards per game this year, the NFL's worst pass defense.

-- The Ravens have allowed 30 passing TDs this season (1.9 per game), ranking them 30th among NFL defenses.

 Recent Performances

-- In last week's matchup with the Browns, Claypool caught three passes for 17 yards while being targeted nine times.

-- Claypool has reeled in seven passes (17 targets) for 70 yards (23.3 per game) during his last three games.
+- Claypool has totaled 70 receiving yards (23.3 per game), reeling in seven balls on 17 targets over his last three outings.

 Claypool's Pittsburgh Teammates